UniversityOfHelsinkiCS/toska.dev/README.md

 ## Adding content

-Content from the site comes from the files in the `root/content` folder. `.md` files support Markdown syntax as you might be able to guess but notice in order to use other elements than basic bolding and italicized further setup is needed.
+Content from the site comes from the files in the `content` folder. `.md` files support Markdown syntax as you might be able to guess but notice in order to use other elements than basic bolding and italicized further setup is needed.

 ### Adding a new projects

-1. Make a new .md file to the `root/content/projects` folder.
+1. Make a new .md file to the `content/projects` folder.

 - Name of the file is meaningful (decides the URL)